jonathan-blomlof/othello/README.md

 ### TODO
 Make GUI more complete.
-I.E. make starting screen, score, undo button and more.
+I.E. make starting screen, score and more.
-Improve min-max algorithm to make it have bigger depth.
+Improve min-max algorithm by storing calculations in a tree, to make it have bigger depth.
-Improve board evaluation.
+Adjust board evaluation.

 ### Benchmark

 Beat the ai at https://mindsports.nl/index.php/dagaz/867-othello-ai 2/2 times.

-### Bugs
-Some bugs were discovered during benchmarks.
-Theese should be fixed but have not been tested yet.
-* Stack-overflow.
-The min-max did overflow because neither had any moves.
-(The `move_found` for both max and min was false).
-  * Solved by setting `depth`-arg as minimium of (`DEPTH`, `BOARD_SIZE*BOARD_SIZE - amount_of_stones`)
-* When white places last move black tried to do a move, which it couldn't.
-That caused a run-time error.
-Fixed by adding checks for `game.game_over`.
+Beat the ai at https://www.eothello.com 1/1 times.